songstormstudios/openzt2/README.md

 ## Release Status

-Pre-alpha technical demo to launch by mid-June 2026, with alpha set for October 17th, 2026 in celebration of the 25th anniversay of the franchise.
+Alpha build set for October 17th, 2026 in celebration of the 25th anniversay of the franchise.

 ## Features
 - Ability for larger maps and enlarged mod collections with 64-bit support